-The Güralp 3ESP Compact is a full-featured, three-axis, analogue, force-feedback seismometer consisting of three sensors in an ultra-lightweight case, which can measure the north/south, east/west and vertical components of ground motion simultaneously.
+The Güralp 3T is a three-axis seismometer consisting of three sensors in a sealed case, which can measure the north/south, east/west and vertical components of ground motion simultaneously.
 Each sensor is sensitive to ground vibrations in the frequency range 0.003 - 50 Hz, a broadband frequency response made possible by advanced force-balance feedback electronics.
-Because of this wide response range, the 3ESP Compact can replace many of the instruments conventionally used in a seismic observatory; it also produces true pulse-shape records suitable for modern earthquake mechanism analysis.
-Its small size and low weight make it an ideal choice for rapid deployment of low-noise installations.
+Because of this wide response range, the 3T can replace many of the instruments conventionally used in a seismic observatory; it also produces true pulse-shape records suitable for modern earthquake mechanism analysis.

-The 3ESP Compact will produce the best results if it is mounted on a hard, nearhorizontal surface well coupled to the bedrock.
+The 3T is designed for mounting on a hard, near-horizontal surface well coupled to the bedrock.
 After levelling and orienting the case, you can perform accurate adjustments internally by sending the instrument control signals.
 These electronics allow it to compensate for a tilt of up to 3 ° from horizontal.

-The seismometer unit is self-contained apart from its 12 V power supply.
-Once levelled and centred, it will begin operating automatically.
+Once levelled and centred, the 3T will begin operating automatically.
 It outputs analogue voltages representing ground velocity on balanced differential lines.
 These voltages can be recorded using a separate logging device or digitiser.
 For testing and installation purposes, a hand-held control unit is supplied which can monitor the instrument's output.

+The seismometer unit is self-contained apart from its 12 Volt power supply.
 Centring and mass locking can be carried out by sending control signals to the instrument, either through the hand-held control unit or through an attached Güralp digitiser.
 Each seismometer is delivered with a detailed calibration sheet showing its serial number, measured frequency response in both the long period and the short period sections of the seismic spectrum, sensor DC calibration levels, and the transfer function in poles/zeros notation.